Naveed Nawaz: Domestic career

-For his long term club sides Bloomfield and later NCC, he plied his trade for many years as a regular number 3 batsman playing alongside Sri Lankan names like Sanath Jayasuriya, Aravinda De Silva, Hashan Tillekaratne and Kumar Sangakkara.
-His first class average was 40 and he got an opportunity to showcase this in 2002 almost 5 years after his first international ODI appearance and many years after his first ever international tour with Arjuna Rantunga's side to the Caribbean as a benchwarmer.
+For his long term club teams Bloomfield and later NCC, he plied his trade for many years as a regular number 3 batsman playing alongside Sri Lankan names like Sanath Jayasuriya, Aravinda De Silva, Hashan Tillekaratne and Kumar Sangakkara.
+His first class average was 40 and he got an opportunity to showcase this in 2002 almost 5 years after his first international ODI appearance and many years after his first ever international tour with Arjuna Rantunga's team to the Caribbean as a benchwarmer.
 Despite this he came out of that one Test match with a test average of 99 which remains his average to this day as he was once again shelved.
 He made his Twenty20 debut on 17 August 2004, for Nondescripts Cricket Club in the 2004 SLC Twenty20 Tournament.

 International career

 Nawaz has played only one Test, against Bangladesh.
-He had played for his club side for several years before an international appearance had been forthcoming, his first and only international match taking place in July 2002, and in 2004 Nawaz ventured into Twenty-20 cricket.
+He had played for his club team for several years before an international appearance had been forthcoming, his first and only international match taking place in July 2002, and in 2004 Nawaz ventured into Twenty-20 cricket.

-In 2004, he was appointed as the captain of Sri Lanka A side toured New Zealand and the team included very good players likes of Lasith Malinga.
+In 2004, he was appointed as the captain of Sri Lanka A team when the team toured New Zealand.

 After cricket

 Naveed Nawaz retired from International and domestic cricket in 2005 and ventured into the field of coaching first-class cricket in Sri Lanka.
 He was player-cum-coach of Nondescript cricket club, head coach of Moors Sports club and he has done a good job as the head coach with one of Sri Lanka's cricket clubs; the Sinhalese Sports Club.
-His latest contract is as an assistant head coach of Sri Lanka National team for 2 years from 2022, He is now visiting Bangladesh with the team of Sri Lanka in the Bangladesh-Sri Lanka Test series 2022.
+His latest contract is as an assistant head coach of Sri Lanka National team for 2 years from 2022.
+He is now visiting Bangladesh with the team of Sri Lanka in the Bangladesh-Sri Lanka Test series 2022.

 In 2007/08 Naveed Nawaz was head coach of the Fingara International cricket academy (FICA), an academy that is owned by a privately held company in Sri Lanka.

 In 2009, Naveed Nawaz was appointed as consultant coach for the Sri Lanka women's team and accompanied them in the Women's world cup in Australia and t-20 cup in England.

 In 2009, Sri Lanka Cricket (SLC) appointed Naveed Nawaz the Head coach of the Sri Lanka National under-19 team.